isedwards/kb/python/pycharm.md

 * Web development with JavaScript, TypeScript, HTML/CSS
 * Database, SQL and UML/SQLAlchemy Diagrams (not used yet)

+## Short cuts
+* Alt-1, Alt-7
+* Shift-Alt-z: surround with.
+Quickly add something around the current line, or current selection, like an if statement of a try/except.

 ## Settings

 #### Keymap